 - Cats, dogs and ferrets

-- We recommend that you contact your vet at least four months before your planned travel date to check what you need to do.
+- We recommend that you contact your vet for travel advice at least four months before your planned travel date to check what you need to do.

 - Pet cats, dogs, and ferrets will still need to enter the EU by a Travellers' Point of Entry - which includes the main ports of arrival from the Bailiwick to France.
-The rules for pets returning to Guernsey or the UK from the EU will not change.
+The rules for pets returning to Guernsey or the UK from the EU have not changed.

 - For more information, please read guidance from Defra (the UK Government's Department for Environment, Food & Rural Affairs) that also applies for Guernsey.